-to put competitive salary differentials in place for particular positions, subject to approval from DHRM.
-The grievant is not eligible for the 4.56% Security Level Differential because Unit Manager is not a position for which it has been approved.
+to put competitive salary differentials in place for particular positions, subject to approval from DHRM.14 The grievant is not eligible for the 4.56% Security Level Differential because Unit Manager is not a position for which it has been approved.
 The agency's revision of the post audit at his facility did not modify the eligibility requirements for the Security Level Differential.
-While the grievant may disagree with the agency's choice of which employees are eligible for the Security Level Differential, management has significant discretion in the administration of its policies and standard facility operating procedures.
-EDR cannot second-guess management's decisions regarding the administration of such procedures absent evidence that the agency's actions are plainly inconsistent with other similar decisions within the agency or otherwise arbitrary or capricious.
-The grievant has not presented evidence that the agency's determination that he is ineligible for the Security Level Differential is either inconsistent with other decisions or is otherwise arbitrary or capricious.
+While the grievant may disagree with the agency's choice of which employees are eligible for the Security Level Differential, management has significant discretion in the administration of its policies and standard facility operating procedures.15 EDR cannot second-guess management's decisions regarding the administration of such procedures absent evidence that the agency's actions are plainly inconsistent with other similar decisions within the agency's determination that he is ineligible for the Security Level Differential is either inconsistent with other decisions or is otherwise arbitrary or capricious.
 For example, EDR has reviewed nothing to suggest that any employees other than those with the approved position titles are eligible for the Security Level Differential.
 Accordingly, the grievance does not qualify for a hearing on this basis.

-EDR's qualification rulings are final and nonappealable.
-17
+EDR's qualification rulings are final and nonappealable.17